-No. Course Outcomes K-Levels CO1 To label and interpret the basic theories of public finance.
+No. Upon Completion of this course, the students will be able K-Levels CO1 To label and interpret the basic theories of public finance.
 K1 CO2 To explain, identify and analyse the public expenditure.
 K2 CO3 To compute, outline and determine about taxes К3 CO4 To organize, examine and evaluate about fiscal policy.
 K4 CO5 To conclude, develop and explain about Indian public finance.
 K5

 Semester -III

 COI CORE VIII - I PUBLIC FINANCE

-Course Code: 23PECC32 Hrs / Week: 6 Hrs / Semester: 90 Credits:
+Course Code: 23PECC32 Hrs / Week: 6 Hrs / Semester: 90 Credits: 5